- Report an Emergency: Call 9-1-1 to speak with a Dispatcher

 The Tiffin Police Department is open 24 hours a day, 7 days a week, 365 days a year.
 If a crime occurred in Tiffin and you are in Tiffin, we will send an officer to assist you or to investigate the crime.
 If you prefer, you can come to the police department, and an officer will be called in to take your report.

-The business office is open Monday through Friday, from 8:00 A.M. until 3:30 P.M., with the exception of some holidays.
+The Records office is open Monday through Friday, from 8:00 A.M. until 3:30 P.M., with the exception of some holidays.